ezachrisen/indigo/UseCases.md

         StopFirstPositiveChild: false
         StopFirstNegativeChild: false
         ReturnPass:             false
-        ReturnFail:             true        <<< Indicates we want to see the rules that were NOT satsified Child rules:
+        ReturnFail:             true        <<< Indicates we want to see the rules that were NOT satisfied Child rules:
         [*] Rule "major"
             - Expression: "student.major == 'Business'"